dantegates/dantegates.github.io/_posts/2026-08-31-what-is-the-posterior-and-why-does-it-matter?.md

 With tools like `pymc`, the sampling procedure is rather straightforward.

-1. First, we define the model parameters and data-generating process[^fn:data-generating-process]
+1. First, we define the model parameters and data-generating process[^data-generating-process]
 2. Then we generate samples that approximate draws from the posterior, $(\mu_{i},\sigma_{i})$
 3. Each $(\mu_{i}, \sigma_{i})$ is used in turn to simulate a value from the posterior predictive, $\hat{s}_{i}$
 4. Last, we simulate growth rates with $\log(1+f\hat{s}_{i})$